Cassette tape: 21st century

 In Japan and South Korea, the pop acts Seiko Matsuda, SHINee, and NCT 127 released their material on limited-run cassettes.
 In Reiwa era Japan, the revived popularity of cassette tapes is an example of Showa retro.
 As of 2021, Maxell was selling 8 million cassette tapes per year in Japan.

 In the mid-to-late 2010s, cassette sales saw a modest resurgence concurrent with the vinyl revival.
 As early as 2015, the retail chain Urban Outfitters, which had long sold LPs, started selling new pre-recorded cassettes (both new and old albums), blank cassettes, and players.
 In 2016, cassette sales increased, a trend that continued in 2017 and 2018.
 In the UK, sales of cassette tapes in 2021 reached its highest number since 2003.

 Cassettes are favored by some artists and listeners, including those of older genres of music such as dansband, as well as independent and underground artists, some of whom were releasing new music on tape by the 2020s, including Britney Spears and Busta Rhymes.
 Reasons cited for this include tradition, low cost, the DIY ease of use, and a nostalgic fondness for how the format's imperfections lend greater vibrancy to low-fi, experimental music, despite the lack of the "full-bodied richness" of vinyl.

+Several online Websites are even dedicated to Cassette Music Tapes such as The Cassette Place™ (Classic Cassette Music Tapes) and Tapehead City (Newer and Alternative Music Cassette Tapes).

 Tape types

 Notches on the top surface of the Compact Cassette indicate its type.
 The rear-most cassette at the top of this picture, with only write-protect notches (here covered by write-protect tabs), is Type I, its tape consisting of iron oxide.
 The next cassette down, with additional notches adjacent to the write-protect tabs, is Type II, its tape consisting of chrome and cobalt.
 The bottom two cassettes, featuring the Type II notches plus an additional pair in the center of the cassette, are Type IV (metal); note the removal of the tabs on the second of these, meaning the tape is write-protected.
 Type III was a combination of Types I and II but never gained the popularity of the other three types and was made obsolete by Type IV.

 Cassette tapes are made of a polyester-type plastic film with a magnetic coating.
-The original magnetic material was based on gamma ferric oxide (Fe_{2}O_{3}). c.
+The original magnetic material was based on gamma ferric oxide (Fe_{2}O_{3}), using a formulation developed by BASF. c.
 1970, 3M Company developed a cobalt volume-doping process combined with a double-coating technique to enhance overall tape output levels.
 This product was marketed as "High Energy" under its Scotch brand of recording tapes.
 Inexpensive cassettes commonly are labeled "low-noise", but typically are not optimized for high frequency response.
 For this reason, some low-grade IEC Type I tapes have been marketed specifically as better suited for data storage than for sound recording.